joc-mart/casestudy/README.md

 # website casestudy
-case study of a design system for the National Museum of Mexican Art website
+Case study of a design system for the National Museum of Mexican Art website